BenjaminKyamanywa/playground/README.md

-## A playground for coding projects

-# Summary
+## 🛝 Playground
-This is a place to break and experiment with lots of coding projects
+This is a place to break and experiment with a lot of coding projects.

+# 🏗️ Projects
+Below is a list of projects created to refine my skills across various programming principles.

 | Name          | Description | Source code
 |-------------- |-------------|-----------